ethneystewart/Capstone/README.md

 GET_DATA.py - this get data from an api for hourly and daily maxes of wave height period and direction around east london and stores it in a excel file

 For Dec 1st data use sheet - DEC1

 For Dec 13th data use sheet - DEC13

-For month of Decmeber 2024 use sheet - Hourly Power
+For month of December 2024 use sheet - Hourly Power

 sim5.py - attempt to integrate a waveheight api into our simulation